After you apply – Guardians and administrators

 - contact the person by phone or book an appointment to visit VCAT.
 Email firstname.lastname@example.org or call 1300 01 8228 (press option 2) Monday to Friday between 9am and 5pm

 - ask you to tell us what's important to the proposed represented person if you’re a relative, close friend or carer of the person the hearing is about.
-You can use this worksheet or checklist to guide you.
+You should use the what's important to the person - will and preferences worksheet or checklist to guide you.
 You can address some or all of the questions.

 We strongly encourage the person you are applying about to come to VCAT, as the decisions we make affect them.
 We try to make it as easy as possible for them to come.

 In some cases people can attend the hearing by phone or videoconference.

 If the person the application is about is unable to leave their hospital or care facility, we may be able to arrange a hearing at the hospital or care facility, in limited circumstances.

 Any other person with an interest in the application can also come.

 6 Ask for any support services you need

 To help you and the person you are applying about to attend, we offer a range of support services, including support for people with a disability, interpreters, accessibility, security, family violence and Koori support.